kxynos/embedded_hacking/frida/inprogress/frida_for_mips.md

 ## MIPS binary cross-compile, Frida example
-(out of date after recent commits fixes some stuff)
+(might be out of date after commits fixes stuff)

 I used Vagrant up for a quick cross-compile VM.
 Edit: Vagrantfile